IvanovvvAnton/WebInterface-for-MySQL-/README.md

 4 Ensuring fast interaction of all system components — hardware (Arduino, RC522) and software (web interface, processing scripts).

 Information from the database is used both to authorize access at the hardware level and to display the status of users in the monitoring system.

-## 📌 Appointment

-The MySQL database in this Access control and Management System (ACS) serves as the main repository of information about users, their IDs, and log-in/log-out history.
-It provides centralized data management, which is necessary for accurate identification, registration of access events, and linking RFID and biometric module data.
-This structure allows the system to remain reliable and scalable as the number of users and access points increases.

-The database is used to quickly check the UID of RFID cards, compare them with the user's full name and other data, as well as store additional parameters such as photos for the face recognition system or access status (for example, temporarily blocked).
-The web interface interacting with the database allows administrators to flexibly manage accounts and receive information about access events in real time.

-Additionally, MySQL provides the ability to backup, restore data, and secure a TLS connection.
-This makes it a suitable choice for building secure enterprise solutions where not only functionality and performance are important, but also compliance with information security requirements.

 ## ✅ Advantages of MySQL